-New sub disciplines and specialities are continually evolving within diagnostic imaging and oncology.
-As members’ contribution to patient care and the clinical team develop there is increasing enthusiasm to share ideas and agree best practice standards of care.
+New sub-disciplines and specialities are continually evolving within diagnostic imaging and oncology.
+As members’ contributions to patient care and the clinical team develop there is increasing enthusiasm to share ideas and agree on best practice standards of care.
 This is where special interest groups have an important role to play.

-Members can apply for funding for independent clinical research projects and a number of bursaries are awarded to members each year for this purpose.
+Members can apply for funding for independent clinical research projects and several bursaries are awarded to members each year for this purpose.
 The institute also offers assistance with research and access to Institute information systems and services

 Membership of other international organisations